 · When you last updated your profile and logged in.

-You can also add a photo, location, research interests, and more to your profile.
+You can also add additional personal information (such as gender, age, and occupation), a photo, location, research interests, and more to your profile.
 For more information and instructions, see our Help Center.

 It is important to us that you feel safe communicating with other members of the Ancestry Community, so we’ve created an online messaging service that lets our users contact each other anonymously.
 When another member sends you a message, you’ll receive an alert in your Ancestry inbox and an email.
-You can respond through the Ancestry.com website without sharing any personal contact information.
-You can also display your email address publicly so other members can contact you directly, choose not to communicate with anyone, or block specific users.
-To update your contact preferences, go to “Account” and select "Site Preferences".
+You can respond through the Ancestry.com website without sharing any personal contact information (except your username).
+You can also choose not to communicate with anyone, or block specific users.
+To update your contact preferences, click on your username in the upper right corner and select "Site Preferences".

-When you participate in the Ancestry Community, you are interacting with people across the globe who are members of one of several Ancestry.com websites (including international sites such as Ancestry.co.uk as well as our sister site, Mundia.com).
+When you participate in the Ancestry Community, you may interact with people across the globe who are members of one of several Ancestry websites (including international sites such as Ancestry.co.uk and Ancestry.ca).
 Here’s how they can view your activity: